emkaminsk/life/.ai/prd.md

 Title: Observe energy consumption during movement
 Description: As a student, I want to see humans lose energy when moving so that I can understand metabolic costs.
 Acceptance Criteria:
-- Each move costs energy = metabolism gene × maxHealth gene
+- Each move costs energy = metabolism gene
 - Humans with low metabolism travel farther on same energy
 - Humans with high metabolism need more frequent feeding
 - Tooltip displays metabolic rate and energy cost per move